dascentral/dotfiles/README.md

 I use [Homebrew Bundle](https://github.com/Homebrew/homebrew-bundle) to install the bulk of the software on a new machine.
 Before executing the main installation script, you will need to add a `Brewfile` to the root of the repository.

-I have placed two samples within `config/Brewfile` that you may customize for your own use.
-If you were adopting my personal configuration, you could execute the following command:
+I have placed two samples within `config/Brewfile` that you may use as a template.
+You can execute the following command to adopt my personal configuration:

 ```bash
 cp config/Brewfile/Brewfile.personal ./Brewfile